World Languages

 1 credit

 The aim of this course is to improve conversational skills and overall proficiency in Spanish.
-This class will foster fluency and accuracy, and will help students to expand their vocabulary using an extensive variety of authentic resources such as newspapers, magazines, podcasts, videos, cinema, and literary texts.
-Students will have the opportunity to discuss real-life situations related to cultural differences, politics, entertainment, and many other topics of interest.
+This class will foster fluency and accuracy, and will help students to expand their vocabulary using an extensive variety of authentic resources such as articles, infographics, short films, advertisements, and audio clips.
+Students will have the opportunity to discuss real-life situations related to topics of students’ choosing.
+Such topics have included personal relationships, health and wellness, the environment, and immigration.
+Assigned tasks include proposals, surveys, and persuasive emails.
 This course is conducted completely in Spanish.
+Students are expected to advance their communication from strings of sentences toward narration in speaking and writing.

 *Prerequisite: Spanish IV